• Skip to primary navigation

 Worcester sauce being poured from a glass measuring cup into a bottle.

-This homemade vegan Worcestershire sauce (aka: Worcester sauce) has all the salty, sour, umami flavors with a kiss of sweetness as the original Worcestershire, but no anchovies (and no gluten)!
-Perfect for adding zippiness to vegan Caesar salad dressing, Bloody Mary's and for elevating vegan chili and vegan shepherd's pie.
+This homemade vegan Worcestershire sauce recipe (aka: Worcester sauce) has all the salty, sour, umami flavors with a kiss of sweetness as the original Worcestershire; but no anchovies (and no gluten)!
+Perfect for adding zippiness to vegan Caesar salad, Bloody Mary's and for elevating vegan chili and vegan shepherd's pie.

 Worcestershire sauce being poured into a bottle.